isabellelorge/reddit_project/README.md

 # Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models.

-This repository contains the code and data which was used for the analyses on how language model handle scalar adverbs presented in the following paper https://arxiv.org/abs/2305.16426, which was selected for the BlackBoxNLP workshop at EMNLP 2023.
+This repository contains the code and data which was used for the analyses on how language models handle scalar adverbs presented in the following paper https://arxiv.org/abs/2305.16426, presented at BlackBoxNLP workshop at EMNLP 2023.

 The pdf of the poster presented at the conference has been added to the repo.